zaremakayasova/RecipeLife-App/README.md

 # RecipeLife-App
 Food Recipe App.
 Search for recepies with certain ingredients.

 Project uses Edamam API to fetch recipes.
-RecipeLife-App is responsive and mobile friendly app built with HTML5, CSS3 and JavaScript.
+RecipeLife-App is a responsive and mobile friendly app built with HTML5, CSS3 and JavaScript.

 #### Live Demo